Visualization of alternating triangular domains of charge density waves in 2H-NbSe$_2$ by scanning tunneling microscopy

 The observed domain structure is heavily deformed compared with the predicted equilateral triangles.
 This deformation is attributed to the pinning of discommensurations by defects in the crystal, as discussed in theoretical studies \cite{Nakanishi1979, Rice1981}.
-Figures 4(b) and 4(c) show the topography of the same region at 4.5 K before and after a thermal cycle across $T_\mathrm{CDW}$.
+Figures \ref{fig-pinning}(b) and \ref{fig-pinning}(c) show the topography of the same region at 4.5 K before and after a thermal cycle across $T_\mathrm{CDW}$.
 The thermal cycling has significantly altered the domain structure.
-Some of the defects, including the protruding defects $\mathrm{P}_1$--$\mathrm{P}_3$, are located on the discommensurations before and/or after the thermal cycling, indicating that these defects act as pinning centers.
-The nature of this interaction seems to depend on the type of defect involved.
-For example, the void-like defect $\mathrm{V}_1$ appears to repel a discommensuration before the thermal cycling [Fig. 4(b)], but is located at the vertex of discommensurations after the thermal cycling [Fig. 4(c)].
+Before the thermal cycle, a protruding defect $\mathrm{P}_1$ was located on a discommensuration.
+After the thermal cycle, $\mathrm{P}_1$ and $\mathrm{P}_2$ were on discommensurations and $\mathrm{P}_3$ was also close to a discommensuration.
+This observation indicates that these protruding defects potentially act as pinning centers.
+It is reasonable that only some of the defects pin discommensurations, because the present sample surface has a large defect density compared with the spacing between discommensurations.
+A void-like defect $\mathrm{V}_1$ also appears to pin discommensurations.
 The exact roles of the different types of defect remain unclear in the present study.
 In addition, it is still uncertain why defects locally induce CDW above $T_\mathrm{CDW}$ \cite{Arguello2014,Oh2020}, but attract discommensurations below $T_\mathrm{CDW}$.
 Although elucidating these points is beyond the scope of this study, our domain visualization method should be crucial for such investigations.